New Hampshire NOW: A Photographic Diary of Life in the Granite State

 Get the NH NOW book!

-In addition to the exhibit, a book (288 pages) with approximately 250 photographs, edited by Gary Samson and NH Society of Photographic Artist board members Dan Gingras and Michal Sterling with an introduction by noted NH author, Howard Mansfield, is to be designed by Peter Randall Publishing and printed by Puritan Press, Inc., on paper being supplied by NH’s Monadnock Paper Mill.
-The book will be available for purchase at the partner exhibiting organizations listed above, along with independent book stores.
+In addition to the exhibit, a NH Now book, with approximately 250 photographs, is available in our Museum Store.
+Edited by Gary Samson and NH Society of Photographic Artist board members Dan Gingras and Michal Sterling, this 288-page hardcover book includes an introduction by noted NH author, Howard Mansfield and was designed by Peter Randall Publishing.
+Keeping with the NH-made theme, the book was printed by Puritan Press, Inc., on paper supplied by NH’s Monadnock Paper Mill.